 A smooth introduction

-David Pollock and his partner Frances Jones are your hosts at Wooleen Station.
+David and Frances Pollock are your hosts at Wooleen Station.
 Our group of eight has flown four Cessnas in for a two-night stay, mid-way through a three-week air safari from the east coast.
 It’s winter, but WA didn’t get the memo.
 We’d just spent four days beach-combing on Dirk Hartog Island, just south of Carnarvon, and home to the most westerly point on the Australian map.
 Now turning eastwards on the home run, we’re all greatly looking forward to joining the circuit at the magnificent big red airstrip that awaited us at Wooleen.

 And magnificent it is.
 I had rung and spoken to Frances about their strip, and she had offered us a choice of two.
 They have an 1800m airstrip used by the RFDS, a mile or so from the homestead, but we were more than welcome to use the shorter strip at the homestead if we wished.
 She assured me it was maintained to the same high standard and, at a length of almost 1000m and of generous width, this was an understatement.
 Its perfectly flat and meticulously rolled surface stands out for miles, and it indeed proves to be a beautiful welcome mat, sure to keep the fussiest urban pilot happy.
 Even a Cirrus owner.